Old but efficient

 Mixer, inputs and outputs

 A complete mixing section, with all the necessary to work on eight separate tracks and provides a complete set of inputs and outputs.
 For a small band the MD8 can be really a good solution.
-All is separate and each track can be adjusted according to the need.
+Everything is separate and each track can be adjusted according to the need.
 Each channel features a 3-band EQ with an additional control for mids.
 The signal routing is complete and flexible.